 For all-year round option choose standard bus ride from Venice to the cities of Rovinj and Pula.

-Many travellers wonder if there is a ferry between Venice and Split or Dubrovnik.
-Unfortunately, there are no ferries from Venice to these ports.
+Many travellers wonder if there is a direct ferry service between the port of Venice and Split or Dubrovnik on the Croatian south.